abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 All files of a partition can now be found at a single place.

-Note that the MSVC compiler recompiles only the cpp-files belonging to `Base` partition, if the interface file `Core/Base/Base.ixx` is changed.
+Note that the MSVC compiler recompiles only the cpp-files belonging to the `Base` partition, if the interface file `Core/Base/Base.ixx` is changed.
 The cpp-files in other partitions of the same module aren't recompiled in that case.

 I've published an updated